-When purchasing a business you will either need to have the full amount of cash in hand or many times request some sort of financing.
-A variety of options are available to you.
+When purchasing a business you will either need the full amount of cash in hand or place a down payment and finance the balance.
+There are different financing options available.

 Friends and family – Depending on your situation this can be an excellent source funds.
 Offering a return on investment or possibly a share of the business may encourage friends and family to invest in your idea.

 Crowd Funding – This is a relatively new type of financing that has become very popular.Depending on the concept and type of business this option may be of interest.
 There are high net worth individuals and risk takers who might see something in your business that they find attractive.
 You would need to offer an incentive and return on investment to attract this type of investor.

 Bank Loan or credit union – Local banks and credit unions offer loans for small businesses and entrepreneurs.
 These loans are based on the credit-worthiness and financials of the buyer as well as those of the seller.
 Banks will typically require that the business provide several years of tax returns, current and historical financials and an appraisal or review of the business before underwriting these loans.
 The buyer will also need to provide their personal financials, business plan and resume.